apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 set for a multiplexing select which can also contain any number of channels.

 The following example has a single flow that multiplexed to two paths.
-The agent has a single avro source and two channels linked to two sinks:
+The agent named agent_foo has a single avro source and two channels linked to two sinks:

 .. code-block:: properties

   # list the sources, sinks and channels in the agent
-  agent.sources = avro-AppSrv-source1
+  agent_foo.sources = avro-AppSrv-source1
-  agent.sinks = hdfs-Cluster1-sink1 avro-forward-sink2
+  agent_foo.sinks = hdfs-Cluster1-sink1 avro-forward-sink2
-  agent.channels = mem-channel-1 jdbc-channel-2
+  agent_foo.channels = mem-channel-1 jdbc-channel-2

   # set channels for source
-  agent.sources.avro-AppSrv-source1.channels = mem-channel-1 jdbc-channel-2
+  agent_foo.sources.avro-AppSrv-source1.channels = mem-channel-1 jdbc-channel-2

   # set channel for sinks
-  agent.sinks.hdfs-Cluster1-sink1.channel = mem-channel-1
+  agent_foo.sinks.hdfs-Cluster1-sink1.channel = mem-channel-1
-  agent.sinks.avro-forward-sink2.channel = jdbc-channel-2
+  agent_foo.sinks.avro-forward-sink2.channel = jdbc-channel-2

   # channel selector configuration
-  agent.sources.avro-AppSrv-source1.selector.type = multiplexing
+  agent_foo.sources.avro-AppSrv-source1.selector.type = multiplexing
-  agent.sources.avro-AppSrv-source1.selector.header = State
+  agent_foo.sources.avro-AppSrv-source1.selector.header = State
-  agent.sources.avro-AppSrv-source1.selector.mapping.CA = mem-channel-1
+  agent_foo.sources.avro-AppSrv-source1.selector.mapping.CA = mem-channel-1
-  agent.sources.avro-AppSrv-source1.selector.mapping.AZ = jdbc-channel-2
+  agent_foo.sources.avro-AppSrv-source1.selector.mapping.AZ = jdbc-channel-2
-  agent.sources.avro-AppSrv-source1.selector.mapping.NY = mem-channel-1 jdbc-channel-2
+  agent_foo.sources.avro-AppSrv-source1.selector.mapping.NY = mem-channel-1 jdbc-channel-2
-  agent.sources.avro-AppSrv-source1.selector.default = mem-channel-1
+  agent_foo.sources.avro-AppSrv-source1.selector.default = mem-channel-1

 The selector checks for a header called "State".
 If the value is "CA" then its sent to mem-channel-1, if its "AZ" then it goes to jdbc-channel-2 or if its